 Workato services are accessible only over HTTPS.
 Traffic over HTTPS is encrypted and is protected from interception by unauthorized third parties.
-Workato uses only strong encryption algorithms with a key length of at least 128 bits.
+Workato follows current best practices for security, including the use of strong encryption algorithms with a key length of at least 128 bits.

 All network access, both within the datacenter and between the datacenter and outside services, is restricted by firewall and routing rules.
 Network access is logged and logs are retained for a minimum of 30 days.

 Application access to databases used in the Workato service is over an encrypted link (TLS).

 While recipes are public by default and can be browsed and copied, customer data associated with a recipe is not public and not viewable by other users.

 Clients login to Workato using a password which is known only to them.
 Clients are required to have reasonably strong passwords.
 Passwords are not stored; instead, as is standard practice, only a secure hash of the password is stored in the database.
 Because the hash is relatively expensive to compute, and because a “salting” method is used, brute-force guessing attempts are relatively ineffective, and password reverse-engineering is difficult even if the hash value were to be obtained by a malicious party.

 When Workato recipes connect to remote systems using user-supplied credentials, where possible this is done using OAuth, and in those cases, no credentials need to be stored in the Workato system.
 However, if a remote system requires credentials to be stored, they are encrypted using a 256-bit key.

 Connections to remote systems are done only over secure (HTTPS) connections.